scullyio/scully/docs/getting-started.md

 By now you should have your Angular project with Scully successfully installed, so let us run a Scully build and turn your site into a pre-rendered Angular app.

-Since Scully runs based on a build of your app, the first step is to build your Angular project, subsequently running the Scully build.
+Since Scully runs based on a build of your app, the first step is to build your Angular project (with added routes), subsequently running the Scully build.

 ```bash
 ng build